Construction tool

 Wondering how much paint do I need?
-This free paint calculator takes the guesswork out of any painting project.
-Choose your project type - room, house exterior, or custom area - enter your measurements, and get an instant gallon count with a waste buffer, optional cost estimate, and a full step-by-step breakdown.
-Perfect for figuring paint coverage before your next trip to the paint store.
+This free paint calculator works as a house paint calculator, room paint estimator, exterior paint calculator, and interior paint calculator all in one.
+Choose your project type, enter your measurements, and this paint coverage calculator gives you an instant gallon count with a waste buffer, optional cost estimate, and full step-by-step breakdown.
+The ultimate painting estimate calculator for any project.

 Project type